This company is not yet accredited. To learn more, see reviews below or submit your own.

 I then asked to just have the "block" removed because I had retrieved the correct password; they need not tell me anything.
 They could not do that either.
 I asked for a specific person and number that my aunt (has dementia) could call to limit confusion on her part.
 Banking supervisor declined to this also.
 I explained to the supervisor my anger, because losing a legal document such as a POA is quite serious.
 She did not seem to comprehend the seriousness.
 Moving my aunt's account.

-Sovereign Bank Company Profile
+Sovereign Bank Company Information

 - Company Name: